Published in University of Pennsylvania Law Review, vol. 153 (2005).

 Date of Authorship for this Version

 Wistrich, Andrew J.; Guthrie, Chris; and Rachlinski, Jeffrey J., "Can Judges Ignore Inadmissible Information?
 The Difficulty of Deliberately Disregarding" (2005).
 Cornell Law Faculty Publications.
-Paper 20.
+20.